alessandrasomma28/madsf/README.md

 # SF Digital Mirror

-This is a work-in-progress project, feel free to report any inconsistency or bug.
+This replication package replicates the results of **A Multi-Agent Approach for Engineering Digital Twins of Smart Human-Centric Ecosystems**.

+This replication package includes data and instructions on how to run, interpret and obtain the results presented in our work.

+To clone this repository, you can download the folder in `.zip` format (~ Mb, 'Download Repository' button at the top-right of this page), and extract it.

-## Description
+## Structure

-This repo is composed of 8 folders, a *main.py*, a *clean.sh* script to clean `.env` file and output directories, and a *requirements.txt* file.
+This replication package includes 8 folders, a *main.py*, a *clean.sh* script to clean `.env` file and output directories, and a *requirements.txt* file.

 - `classes/`: contains simulation and multi-agent logic.
 - `config/`: contains `.json` files to configurate parameters and scenarios.